qnano/VectorialPSF/README.md

 ## Introduction
-We utilize a vector PSF model to address axial localization errors arising from model mismatches in commonly used Gaussian point spread functions (PSFs).
-This model incorporates super-critical angle fluorescence and an aplanatic correction factor, providing insights into accurate 3D emitter localization.
+We utilize a vector PSF model to address axial localization errors arising from model mismatches, providing insights into accurate 3D emitter localization.

 ## Features